Cosmic-Octo/Cosmic-Octo/README.md

  I'm a graduate from University of Portsmouth, with a bachelor's degree in cybersecurity and digital forensics.
 I enjoy problem solving and learning and applying new skills.

- Although I have academic expereince with cybersecurity concepts, I want to expand my practical knowledge.
+ Although I have academic expereince with cybersecurity concepts, I want to expand my practical abilities.
 This portfolio is not only a record of my projects, but a reference for myself, of knowledge gained through completing projects.

 ## Projects
 -